KyleM157/jettywatch/index.markdown

 | 12:21  | L      |          0.18 |
 | 18:31  | H      |          5.41 |

 Very similar to Saturday.
 Looks fun.
 I'd expect this to drop some through the week.
-Personally, I'd expect this to top out at stomach high surf or so.
+Personally, I'd expect this to top out at stomach high surf at the best sandbars with widespread waist high surf.

 Notes: Swell forecasts have trended smaller as the week has gone on.
 I'd expect this to be a fun, user friendly day for beginners and a chill day for more experienced folks.
 Note the swell direction and look for a bar that can handle easterly swell.
 Avoid the late afternoon/evening window if possible, but the texture won't get too bad until early evening.